5 Munich tips you won't find in every travel guide

 4. Colourful walls and bridges

-Yes, indeed, Munich is very colourful- even on the streets.
+Munich is a city filled with colour - even on the streets.
 In the 1980s, the Bavaria capital was even the hotspot of the beginning street art scene in Germany.
 It all started with the enigmatic word "Heiduk" on the walls of houses and Loomit's sprayed S-Bahn train, the first "Wholetrain" in Europe.
 But enough history - if you want to see graffiti and street art in Munich, come to the Schlachthofviertel between Sendling and Isarvorstadt!
 The exterior walls on Tumblingerstraße, for example, complete with rats from "Blek le Rat", bear the signature of the subculture.

 5. Underground beauties

 Nothing against Frauenkirche, city hall and Olympic Tower.
-But at some point you will have seen these Munich classics in detail and shown them to your visitors.
+But at some point you will have seen these Munich classics in detail more than just once.
 Then it's time to go underground: There, you will find completely different and pretty crazy sights!
 Quite a few U-Bahn (underground) stations in Munich are really something special and have been lavishly designed.
 At the U2 stop Josephsburg (photo), for example, the colorful walls and ceiling tiles are shining like a beacon.
-At the Westfriedhof station, oversized industrial lamps hang from the ceiling, and Münchner Freiheit is actually a single, very large ceiling mirror.
+At the Westfriedhof station (U1 line), oversized industrial lamps hang from the ceiling, and Münchner Freiheit (U3 and U6) is actually a single, very large ceiling mirror.
 You will see yourself reflected everywhere at that station.